-Similarly, if you have the NBB-1616 to work with Soundcraft Dante-enabled console, you need to make sure the source of word clock of the console is set properly by accessing the Sync tab in the console's main MENU screen on master bay.
-Here is the example of setting for Soundcraft Vi3000 console.
+Similarly, if you have the NBB-1616 to work with a Soundcraft Dante-enabled console, you need to make sure the source of the word clock of the console is set properly by accessing the Sync tab in the console's main MENU screen on master bay.
+Here is an example of settings for Soundcraft Vi3000 console.